 - The potatoes should be 40% done by this time.

-- Add cauliflower florets and green peas and fry those as well for 3 minutes.
+- Add cauliflower florets and green peas, and fry those as well for 3 minutes.

-- Add fried Cashewnuts and Raisins.
+- Add fried cashew nuts and Raisins.

-- Add 2/4 Tsp.
-Amchur Powder.
+- Add 2/4 teaspoon Amchur Powder.

 - Mix and cook for a minute.

-- Now add fried Cashewnuts and Raisins.
+- Now add fried cashew nuts and Raisins.

 - Cook on low flame for 3-4 minutes.

-- Add 1 Tsp.
-Bengali Garam Moshla.
+- Add 1 teaspoon Bengali Garam Moshla.

 - Mix and cook for a minute.